ros2-forest/forest/examples/contrast_stretch/README.md

 Must be changed to use the location of the imgs/ folder in your file system.

 The node send_img.py puts the image in `uint64` format, publishes it to the fpga_in topic and plots it.
 The node receive_img.py subscribes to the fpga_out topic, and plots the output image.
 There is also a pc_sw_node.py node, which performs the contrast stretch operation in software.
-You can use it to compare the time taken to perform the computation in SW and in the FPGA HW.
+You can use it to compare the time taken to perform the computation in software and in the FPGA hardware.

 ## Running the Example Project